Block-A-Day 325 – The Silver Appleyard Duck

 Today I continue my quest in creating and posting one block a day of the fabulous That Town And Country Quilt by the lovely Susan-Claire Mayfield.
 This is day three hundred and twenty-five of that project.

-When most people think “duck” they envision a duck that looks sort of like this.
+When most people think “duck,” they envision a duck that looks sort of like this.
 I’m going to call this duck a Silver Appleyard duck.
-They are a nice dual breed duck, producing tender meat and plentiful eggs.
+They are an excellent dual-breed duck, producing tender meat and plentiful eggs.

 Here are 8 reasons to keep ducks:

 - Pest control.
 Ducks love bugs and grubs.
-They don’t scratch the dirt like chickens do so they don’t tear everything up and they will just nose the first inch of dirt around and eat anything that moves.
+They don’t scratch the dirt as chickens do, so they don’t tear everything up and instead will nose the first inch of soil around and eat anything that moves.

 - Egg production.
-Gram for gram duck eggs are more nutritious than chicken eggs.
-If you happen to make homemade noodles or do much baking, duck eggs may be for you.
+Gram-for-gram duck eggs are more nutritious than chicken eggs.
+If you make homemade noodles or do a lot of baking, duck eggs may be for you.

 - Meat production.
-Duck is a delicious meat.
+Duck is delicious meat.
 It’s worth your while to learn to cook it.

 - They aren’t going to eat their own eggs or each other.